 Like many in the community, Melissa finds inspiration in sharing the experience of the Aurora’s dance with others.
-While she does not photograph the rare phenomenon, it inspires many aspects of her life, particularly in creative writing.
+While she does not photograph the rare phenomenon with a DSLR camera, Aurora inspires many aspects of her life, particularly in creative writing.
 She hopes to help more people find, understand, and celebrate the elusive Northern Lights — which continue to be a rare spectacle at low latitudes.

 You Are My Tribe: The Aurora Chasing Community